Tip-Box Balances Vertigo and Nature in Montpellier’s Mountains

 Have you ever felt yourself teetering on the edge of insanity?
 Or how about being this close to your tipping point?
 No?
 Well, it seems that architect Christophe Benichou has, and the result is a cubic small scale structure balancing upon the precipice of Pic-Saint-Loup.

-Aptly named Tip-Box, the fictional project was originally conceived for a soon-to-be 330-year-oldfriend of Benichou’s.
+Aptly named Tip-Box, the fictional project was originally conceived for a soon-to-be 30-year-old friend of Benichou’s.
 Perhaps realizing that presents should be restricted to more traditional boxes, the space is intended to serve as an outpost for contemplation and rest for hikers in the mountains of Montpellier.

 Its mind-blowing verticality is also a praise to the void and an ode to vertigo and that is what The Tip-box intends to embody, says Christophe Benichou.